ann-50hub/Credit-Card-Financial--Analysis/README.md

 | KPI                                  | Description                                   |
 |------------------|-----------------------------------------------|
-💳 Total Revenue	        | The total revenue generated from all credit card transactions.
+💳 Total Revenue	        | The total revenue generated from all credit card transactions|
-💰 Total Interest	        |The total interest earned from all credit card accounts.
+💰 Total Interest	        |The total interest earned from all credit card accounts|
-💵 Transaction Amount	  |The total monetary value of all processed transactions.
+💵 Transaction Amount	  |The total monetary value of all processed transactions|
-🔢 Transaction Count    |	The total number of transactions processed.
+🔢 Transaction Count    |	The total number of transactions processed|
-💼 Total Income	       |The total income of all customers in the database.
+💼 Total Income	       |The total income of all customers in the database|
-📈 CSS                  |	A score representing overall Customer Satisfaction.
+📈 CSS                  |	A score representing overall Customer Satisfaction|
-KPI	Description
-Total Revenue	The total revenue generated from all credit card transactions.
-Total Interest	The total interest earned on customer balances.
-Transaction Amount	The total value of all credit card transactions.
-Transaction Count	The total number of transactions processed.
-Total Income	The total income of all customers in the database.
-CSS	Customer Satisfaction Score.

-Export to Sheets
+---
+## 🧾Sample sql snippets:

 📊 Power BI Dashboard Features
 The dashboard is composed of two primary reports, each providing unique insights into the credit card business.